conda/conda/docs/source/user-guide/install/download.rst

 SHA-256 checksums are available for
 `Miniconda <https://conda.io/en/latest/miniconda_hashes.html>`_ and
 `Anaconda <https://docs.continuum.io/anaconda/install/hashes/all>`_.
+We do not recommend using MD5 verification as SHA-256 is more secure.

 Download the installer file and before installing verify it as follows: